 VN 073 - Basic PharmacologyM | 2.0 | |

-VN 073 - Basic Pharmacology (2.0 units) Prerequisite: VN 061 and VN 061L This is an introductory course of basic techniques and computations used in the administration of medications.
+VN 073 - Basic Pharmacology (2.0 units) (Formerly VN 103) Prerequisite: VN 061 and VN 061L This is an introductory course of basic techniques and computations used in the administration of medications.
 Completion of the course prepares the student to safely administer medications to patients under the supervision of the nursing instructor.
 This course is open to students enrolled in the Vocational Nursing Program and is required for the Vocational Nursing Licensure. | ||

-VN 074 - Nursing Care of Patients with Integumentary/Orthopedic Problems and Concepts of Gerontologic Nursing (2.5 units) Prerequisite: VN 061 and VN 061L Using the medical model, The nursing process, and Erikson’s psychosocial theory of human development, this course is designed to prepare the vocational nursing student with the foundational knowledge necessary to care for the aging patient, and patients with disorders of the musculoskeletal and Integumentary systems.
-This course is open to students enrolled in the Vocational Nursing Program. | ||
+VN 078 - Vocational Nursing I (9.0 units) Prerequisite: VN 061, VN 061L Using the medical model, the nursing process, and Erikson's psychosocial theory of human development, this course is designed to prepare the vocational nursing student with the foundational knowledge necessary to care for the aging patient and patients with disorders/diseases of certain body systems.
+These include the integumentary, musculoskeletal, endocrine, gastrointestinal, genitourinary, cardiac, and respiratory systems. | ||

-Total Semester Units: | 19.0 | |
+Total Semester Units: | 18.0 | |

 6th Semester | ||